 In and Out Connecticut Migration (2014-2015)

 Here’s the break down of the migration of returns to and from Connecticut in 2015-2016.
 ‘Other’ includes all states not included in the top 10, combined.

 |New York||10,795||New York||8,202|

 |Rhode Island||1,175||Rhode Island||1,220|

 |North Carolina||853||North Carolina||2,283|

 |South Carolina||505||South Carolina||1,424|

-We’ve also observed similar net losses in our neighbor states: New York, New Jersey, Massachusetts and Rhode Island.
+We’ve also observed similar net losses in other Eastern states: New York, New Jersey, Massachusetts and Rhode Island.
 In 2015-2016, all four states experienced a net loss in tax returns.
-When you look at the inflows and outflows as percentages of the total state tax returns, they all less than 4%.
+When you look at the inflows and outflows as percentages of the total state tax returns, they all see a decline of less than 4%.
 Rhode Island sees the largest percentage loss among these states in 2015-2016 with a 3.6% loss.

 Total number of tax returns for each state is calculated by summing the total number of tax returns leaving a state, plus the total number of returns of those who moved, but remained in the state, plus the total number of non-migrants.